Joe R. Pool: Congressman for the Third District of Texas

 Pool served in Congress from January 9, 1963, until his death from a heart attack on July 14, 1968, at Hobby Airport in Houston, Texas.
-Pool, as a member of his House Post Office Subcommittee, was on a postal facility inspection tour of facilities in Los Angeles, California and Houston, Texas at the time of his death.
+Pool, as a member of his House Post Office Subcommittee, was on a postal facility inspection tour of facilities in Los Angeles and Houston at the time of his death.
 In an article written in the Dallas Times Herald President Johnson expressed his condolence: "A saddened President Johnson paid warm tribute Monday to his Texas friend and Dallas congressman, the late Joe Pool.
 'I am saddened over the untimely death of Rep. Joe Pool.
 As a member of congress — and before that as a member of the Texas State Legislature — Joe Pool served with dedication and love for his country,' the President said.
 'Mrs. Johnson and I extend our deepest sympathies to Mrs. Pool and her four sons in this hour of sorrow.'
 The President's message of condolence was only one of scores coming into Dallas in the wake of the Dallas lawmaker's death Sunday in Houston."
-U.S. House of Representatives Speaker John McCormack of Massachusetts said in his eulogy of Pool on the House floor “It can truly be said he died in the line of duty.
-He was one of the foremost men of the country in fighting for those ideals for which America stands, for measures that would strengthen our institutions of government and combatting those that would destroy our government," In another eulogy before the House of Representatives with the surviving Pool family in attendance, Republican Minority Leader and future president Gerald Ford of Michigan referred to Pool as "A real patriot, greatly interested in our national security, deeply concerned about elements he thought were undermining our nation".
-Texas State Senator Jimmy Phillips of Angleton, Texas eulogized to 900 mourners at Pool's funeral at the Tyler Street Methodist Church in the Oak Cliff part of Dallas where Pool grew up, “Pool gave his life for his country”.
+U.S. House of Representatives Speaker John W. McCormack of Massachusetts said in his eulogy of Pool on the House floor "It can truly be said he died in the line of duty.
+He was one of the foremost men of the country in fighting for those ideals for which America stands, for measures that would strengthen our institutions of government and combatting those that would destroy our government".
+In another eulogy before the House of Representatives with the surviving Pool family in attendance, Republican Minority Leader and future president Gerald Ford of Michigan referred to Pool as "A real patriot, greatly interested in our national security, deeply concerned about elements he thought were undermining our nation".
+Texas State Senator Jimmy Phillips of Angleton, Texas, eulogized to 900 mourners at Pool's funeral at the Tyler Street Methodist Church in the Oak Cliff part of Dallas where Pool grew up, "Pool gave his life for his country".
 Pool was interred in Laurel Land Memorial Park, also in the Oak Cliff area of Dallas, Texas.